Sharp Solar

 Sharp Solar, a subsidiary of Sharp Electronics, is a solar energy products company owned by Sharp Corporation and based in Osaka, Japan.

 Products

 The company produces thin film modules and mono and poly-crystalline silicon solar cells.

 Sharp's photovoltaic (PV) modules are used for many applications, from satellites to lighthouses, and industrial applications to residential use.

-Sharp Solar manufactures PV modules in many locations, including Llay near Wrexham, Wales, and Memphis, Tennessee.
+Sharp Solar manufactures PV modules in multiple locations, though it shut down solar panel production at its factories in Wrexham, Wales and Memphis, Tennessee in 2014.

 History

 Sharp began researching solar cells in 1959 with mass production first beginning in 1963.
 Production capacity amounted to 324 MW in 2004.
 In 2010, they were the #1 producer of PV cells, in terms of revenues.